-Some commonly asked questions are included below, but ultimately, if you have any further questions, please call and speak to one of our friendly staff members.
+We have included some frequently asked questions below, but if you have any additional inquiries, please feel free to call and speak with one of our friendly staff members.

 If you break your plates, kindly contact the practice and over the phone we’ll tell you best how to manage.
 However if you’ve broken your plate over the weekend, during a holiday period or after hours, you can contact one of our friendly staff through our Facebook page on messenger: by clicking here – we try to answer as soon as possible, but please be patient with us.

 We’ve included a few options and commonly asked questions with respect to broken plates:

 – To ensure continuous use, if your bottom plate is broken, we recommend wearing your upper plate during the night.

 – If you’ve broken your upper plate, do not wear any plates at night time.

 – If you’ve broken any clips off the plate, first make sure they are smooth and continue to wear at night time, to hold the movement.

 During your visit to receive your twin blocks, our team will instruct you on the recommended duration for wearing them.
 Typically, it involves full-time use, which means wearing them throughout the day and night, including during sleep and meals.